Use quotation marks around multi-word nouns or phrases when doing a search.

 Check to see if the article you want to use is in a peer-reviewed, scholarly journal by search for the publication title in the MLA Directory or Ulrich's Web.

 A primary source is most often thought of in terms of historical events, as shown in this video below.
-See our Types of Sources library guide for more information about primary, secondary and tertiary sources.

 However, what is considered to be a primary source depends primarily on your own research question.
 Typically, diaries, photographs and patents are identified as primary sources.
 Scholarly journal articles may also be considered to be primary sources, if the article is about original research or theories.
 Here are some example questions and what would be considered to be a primary source.
 (This is not an exhaustive list.)